 - Outstanding Etude Performance

-In addition to the numerous masterclass offerings by these outstanding artists, there will be workshops for piano teachers on a variety of topics, as well as recitals by Robert McDonald and Christopher Guzman.
-Teachers will benefit from the entire slate of events in the festival.
-A special presentation on the relationship between technique and performance anxiety by Pittsburgh pianist Jacqueline Herbein will be a highlight of the teacher workshops.
+In addition to the numerous masterclass offerings by these outstanding artists, there were workshops for piano teachers on a variety of topics, as well as recitals by Robert McDonald and Christopher Guzman.
+A special presentation on the relationship between technique and performance anxiety by Pittsburgh pianist Jacqueline Herbein was a highlight of the teacher workshops.

 For masterclass competition requirements click here